SourceLoo/BeautifulTHU/README.md

 /auth/login : Get permission to login from backend.
-/question/upload : Upload the several pictures and a suggest /like/question/QUESTION_ID : Like certain question /like/response/QUESTION_ID : Like certain question
+/question/upload : Upload the several pictures and a suggest /like/question/QUESTION_ID : Like certain question /like/response/QUESTION_ID : Like certain response
 /dislike/question/RESPONSE_ID : Dislike certain question
-/dislike/response/RESPONSE_ID : Dislike certain question
+/dislike/response/RESPONSE_ID : Dislike certain response